Carey in Australia squad for Ashes opener

 "I will be doing my absolute best to make our country proud."

-Josh Inglis had also been in contention to join the 15-man squad, but selectors opted for Carey who has played 38 Twenty20 internationals and 45 one-day internationals for Australia.
+Josh Inglis had also been in contention to join the 15-man squad, which covers the first two Tests, but selectors opted for Carey who has played 38 Twenty20 internationals and 45 one-day internationals for Australia.

 He also stood in as ODI captain for the series against West Indies earlier this year.

 Fast bowler Pat Cummins has been has replaced Paine as Australia Test captain, with former skipper Steve Smith his deputy.